-Sermon at Unitarian Universalist Church in Redwood City
+Sermon at Unitarian Universalist Fellowship in Redwood City

 It is an honor to be here today.
 I have been to this church numerous times and you have come to CBJ.
 Let’s continue to get to know each other.
 And to visit today feels especially important, at this time of rising unease, discord and upset.
 To have different faith communities come together provides light in difficult times.